XSNAP: An X-ray Supernova Analysis Pipeline with Application to the Type II Supernova 2024ggi: Analysis

-For observations where SN~2024ggi was not detected, we simulated the spectrum using the \texttt{FakeIt} command from \texttt{PyXspec} and used the faked spectrum flux and count rate ratio to estimate the flux upper-limit in $0.3 - 10 \ \rm keV$.
-We set the intrinsic NH for non-detections to be $\rm NH_{int} = 0$ and did not include their best-fit parameters for further analysis.
-We converted all the unabsorbed fluxes to luminosities and fit a power-law with \texttt{emcee} Markov chain Monte Carlo (MCMC).
+We converted all unabsorbed fluxes to luminosities and fit a power-law with \texttt{emcee} Markov chain Monte Carlo (MCMC).
 We found that the intrinsic $0.3 - 10 \ \rm keV$ luminosity has a decay of $L_X \propto t^{-0.99}$ at $\delta t \gtrsim 8.36$~days.
 Additionally, in Figure \ref{fig:lumin}, we compare the X-ray light curve to a sample of SNe~II compiled by \cite{2024ApJ...970...96I, AJ2025}.